zoecarver/simple-climate-model/README.md

 ![formula](./images/fromula.png)

 The variables I used are:
-- `A = 0.3` - `A` is an arbitrary value.
+- `A = 0.3` - I am not quite sure why `A` is `0.3`, but I think it has something to do with the atmosphere.
-  >This is a crude way of taking into account the fact that the Earth does not behave as a black body because the atmosphere has non-zero emissivity due to the presence of atmospheric greenhouse gases.

 - `σ = 5.67 x 10^−8`
   > σ is known as the Stefan-Boltzmann constant, and has the value σ=5.67 x 10−8(Wm−2K −4)σ=5.67 x 10−8(Wm−2K −4);

 - `S = 1370` - `S` is our solar constant and it is currently `1370`.
-Over a long period of time this may change, but for this model we can assume that it will stay at `1370`.
+A solar constant is the amount of radiation given off by the sun.
+Over a long period of time this may change, but for this model we can assume that it will stay at `1370`. `S` is expressed in `W / m2` or Watt per square meter.

+- `ε` is the input.
+It is the atmospheric emissivity, or more simply current greenhouse effect.
+  >a measure of the efficiency of the atmosphere's absorption of any infrared radiation (IR) incident upon it

-- `ε` is our input.
-If `ε` is `0` that is the equivalent of no greenhouse effect.
-In our current atmosphere we have greenhouse effect of about `0.77` which on our graph corresponds to ~15° Celsius and that is correct!
+  - If `ε` is `0` that is the equivalent of no greenhouse effect.
+  - In our current atmosphere we have greenhouse effect of about `0.77`.

 I then broke up the equation into two parts, the top and the bottom: